Perianal Streptococcal Cellulitis

 Contact your child's provider if your child complains of pain in the rectal area, painful bowel movements, or other symptoms of perianal streptococcal cellulitis.

-If your child is taking antibiotics for this condition and the area of redness gets worse, or the discomfort or fever is increasing, contact your provider immediately.
+If your child is taking antibiotics for this condition and the area of redness gets worse, or the discomfort or fever is increasing, contact your child's provider immediately.

 How do I prevent Perianal Streptococcal Cellulitis?